 Awaited |

-However, investors should recognise that the LIC bonus issue does not change earnings potential or intrinsic value.
-Long-term returns will still depend on business growth, profitability, and valuation.
+However, investors should recognise that the LIC bonus issue does not change earnings potential or intrinsic valuation overnight.
+Long-term returns will still depend on LIC’s business growth, profitability, embedded value expansion, and valuation.

-The LIC bonus issue is a positive signal of financial strength, but investment decisions should be based on fundamentals rather than the bonus alone.
+The LIC bonus issue is a positive signal of financial strength and strategic transformation, but investment decisions should continue to be based on long-term fundamentals rather than bonus expectations alone.